Admire the beauty of the Icelandic midnight sun on your journey across Iceland.

-Travelling in Iceland can be one of the greatest experiences you can have.
+Traveling in Iceland can be one of the greatest experiences you can have.
 Nevertheless, driving in Iceland's beautiful and rugged landscape contains challenges that you may not have come across before.
-Below you can find information on what to bear in mind when driving in Iceland to have an incident free holiday.
+Below you can find information on what to bear in mind when driving in Iceland to have an incident-free holiday.

 - Within city limits 50 km/h unless otherwise stated

 - Paved rural roads 90 km/h*

 * The speed limits are frequently lowered temporarily in certain areas: In sharp turns, by single-lane bridges and in the vicinity of residential areas.

 Seatbelts: Drivers and passengers are required by law to wear seatbelts, regardless of the type of vehicle or where they are seated.

 Headlights required at all times: It is required that vehicle headlights are on at all times, day and night, when driving.

 Mobile phones: The use of mobile phones while driving is forbidden without the use of proper hands-free equipment.

 Driving under influence: It is against the law to drive under the influence of alcohol or drugs.
 Violating this law can result in hefty fines and evocation or suspension of a driving license.